 While there aren’t usually a lot of laughs at the ballet, the “quirky” Half/Cut/Split by Finnish choreographer Jorma Elo elicits more than a few chuckles.
 It is set to the music of Robert Schumann’s romantic Carnaval.

 Philip Glass’ signature sonorous hypnotism goes into full effect with Nicolo Fonte’s Where We left Off.
 Finally, Jiří Kylián’s seminal Return to a Strange Land is set to the music of Leoš Janáček.

-PHOTO COURTESY OF THE ASPEN HISTORICAL
+Photography by: PHOTO COURTESY OF THE ASPEN HISTORICAL

 SOCIETY/ ASPEN TIMES COLLECTION